aavegotchi/aavegotchi-wiki/posts/en/index.md

 Welcome to the official Aavegotchi Wiki, fren!

-This humble Wiki is the central knowledge point for everything Aavegotchi, maintained and update by our aamazing team of contributors, known as Aarchivers.
+This humble Wiki is the central knowledge point for everything Aavegotchi, maintained and updated by our aamazing team of contributors, known as Aarchivers.

 ## New to Aavegotchi?